Jobs and Internships

 We do not offer remote internships at this time.

-If you would like to be considered for an internship with Red Hen, please send your cover letter, resume, and any additional materials as specified by department addressed to Alisa Trager at rhpjobs[at]gmail.com, with your preferred position in the email subject line.
+If you would like to be considered for an internship with Red Hen, please send your cover letter, resume, and any additional materials as specified by department to jobs[at]redhen.org, with your preferred position in the email subject line.
 Please apply to only one internship at a time; if you are interested in more than one position, please apply to your first choice and indicate your second choice in your cover letter.

 Interested candidates should submit their materials according to the following schedules: